google/ExoPlayer/guide.md

 // Plays the video with the sideloaded subtitle.
 MergingMediaSource mergedSource =
     new MergingMediaSource(videoSource, subtitleSource);
 {% endhighlight %}

-### Looping a video ###

-{% include info-box.html content="To loop indefinitely, it is usually better to use `ExoPlayer.setRepeatMode` instead of `LoopingMediaSource`." %}

-A video can be seamlessly looped a fixed number of times using a `LoopingMediaSource`.
-The following example plays a video twice.

-{% highlight java %}
-MediaSource source =
-    new ExtractorMediaSource.Factory(...).createMediaSource(videoUri);
-// Plays the video twice.
-LoopingMediaSource loopingSource = new LoopingMediaSource(source, 2);
-{% endhighlight %}

-### Playing a sequence of videos ###

-`ConcatenatingMediaSource` enables sequential playback of multiple individual `MediaSource`s.
-The following example plays two videos in sequence.
-Transitions between sources are seamless.
-There is no requirement that the sources being concatenated are of the same format (e.g., it’s fine to concatenate a video file containing 480p H264 with one that contains 720p VP9).
-The sources may even be of different types (e.g., it’s fine to concatenate a video with an audio only stream).
-It's also allowed to use individual `MediaSource`s multiple times within a concatenation. `MediaSource`s can also be dynamically added, removed and moved both before and during playback.

-{% highlight java %}
-MediaSource firstSource =
-    new ExtractorMediaSource.Factory(...).createMediaSource(firstVideoUri);
-MediaSource secondSource =
-    new ExtractorMediaSource.Factory(...).createMediaSource(secondVideoUri);
-// Plays the first video, then the second video.
-ConcatenatingMediaSource concatenatedSource =
-    new ConcatenatingMediaSource(firstSource, secondSource);
-{% endhighlight %}

 ### Advanced composition ###